jameslawler/notes/docs/portuguese/verbs/todo/conhecer.md

 ## Writing Prompts

 1. Com quem você se encontrou ontem?
 Who did you meet with yesterday?
-2. Como você conheceu seu melhor amigo?
+2. Como você conheceu o seu melhor amigo?
 How did you meet your best friend?
-3. Sobre quais assuntos você deseja aprender mais?
+3. Sobre quais assuntos você mais quer aprender?
 Which subjects do you want to learn more about?